 The Company considers all short-term investments with an original maturity of three months or less when purchased to be cash equivalents.
-The Company had \$48,126 and \$503,204 in cash and no cash equivalents, outside of the funds held in the Trust Account, as of December 31, 2022 and 2021, respectively.
+The Company had \$503,204 in cash and no cash equivalents, outside of the funds held in the Trust Account, as of December 31, 2021.